 Mentorships are unique relationships that are most often developed in a professional atmosphere.
 They are designed to help the mentee learn new skills, network and become more successful in their careers.
 They also provide the mentee with an opportunity to gain knowledge from a more experienced co-worker.

-- Overcome diversity issues in the workplace
+- Overcome diversity issues in the workplace;

-- Improve employee engagement and loyalty
+- Improve employee engagement and loyalty;

-- Reduce high turnover rates for companies
+- Reduce high turnover rates for companies; and,

 - Onboard new employees